awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 1. Import the certificate into your operating system\.

-1. Connect to your PostgreSQL DB instance over SSL by appending `sslmode=verify-full` to your connection string\.
-When you use `sslmode=verify-full`, the SSL connection verifies the DB instance endpoint against the endpoint in the SSL certificate\.
+1. Connect to your PostgreSQL DB instance over SSL\.

+   When you connect using SSL, your client can choose whether to verify the certificate chain\.
+If your connection parameters specify `sslmode=verify-ca` or `sslmode=verify-full`, then your client requires the RDS CA certificates to be in their trust store or referenced in the connection URL\.
+This requirement is to verify the certificate chain that signs your database certificate\.

+   When a client, such as psql or JDBC, is configured with SSL support, the client first tries to connect to the database with SSL by default\.
+If the client can't connect with SSL, it reverts to connecting without SSL\.
+The default `sslmode` mode used is different between libpq\-based clients \(such as psql\) and JDBC\.
+The libpq\-based clients default to `prefer`, and JDBC clients default to `verify-full`\.

-   Use the `sslrootcert` parameter to reference the certificate, for example, `sslrootcert=rds-ssl-ca-cert.pem`\.
+   Use the `sslrootcert` parameter to reference the certificate, for example `sslrootcert=rds-ssl-ca-cert.pem`\.

-The following is an example of using the `psql` program to connect to a PostgreSQL DB instance :
+The following is an example of using psql to connect to a PostgreSQL DB instance\.

 ```
 $ psql -h testpg.cdhmuqifdpib.us-east-1.rds.amazonaws.com -p 5432 \